Generated regional Washington river scene for Grande Ronde River planning; not an exact location photo

 4-O Ranch and Cougar Creek context

-WDFW habitat and access context for the lower Grande Ronde corridor.
+WDFW habitat and access context for the lower Grande Ronde area.

 Snake River mouth area